Cassava Republic Press: History

 150 million people.
 77 million of them young people under 30.
 How do we get those people reading?
 Those are the people I’m actually interested in converting.
 We want to convert minds.
 We want to convert them to question who they are, and also question society."

+She has also said: "Visiting Nigeria and encountering the paucity and limited range of books in homes, libraries and bookstores was heart-breaking.
+I wondered what kind of civilization and cultural confidence could be built when so many homes are emptied of books or when the current books available rarely speak to or reflect the world the readers inhabit.

+I was struck deeply by this lack and decided to do something about it."
 Explaining the company's name, she says: "Cassava is a relatively affordable but nutritious food crop found across West Africa and in the African diaspora.
 I wanted a publishing house that will connect Africa to itself and its diaspora and vice versa.
 The idea of a Republic implies the end of a monarchy and a fresh start....
 The strapline or slogan for the company is 'Feeding the African Imagination', which fits nicely with our brand name."

 Bakare-Yusuf emphasises the need for Africans to be instrumental in publishing as well as writing books: "We started Cassava Republic Press because we wanted Africans to own the means of production, to be in charge of the storytelling and not just writing the stories but to own the facilities and the infrastructure for telling the stories."

 Headquartered in Abuja, Nigeria, Cassava Republic has built a reputation primarily for literary fiction (with authors including winners of the Caine Prize, Commonwealth Writers' Prize and Orange Prize) but also for fiction in other genres, such as crime.
 In addition, the list includes books for children and young adults, and several titles have been on Nigeria's national curriculum.
 Among notable authors published by the company are Sarah Ladipo Manyika, Lola Shoneyin, Teju Cole, Helon Habila, Elnathan John, Adaobi Tricia Nwaubani, Mũkoma wa Ngũgĩ, Chigozie Obioma, Abubakar Adam Ibrahim, Christie Watson, John Collins, Sade Adeniran, Toni Kan, Doreen Baingana, and others.

 In 2014, an associated imprint called Ankara Press was launched, with titles available in digital form as e-books, aiming to publish "a new kind of romance" that challenges conventional stereotypes, reflecting the lives and aspirations of modern African women and men: "We want scenarios that discard dangerous notions of male dominance, control and manipulation.
 Above all, we want writers who will allow African women to see the best version of themselves in print."
 Founder Bakare-Yusuf has said: "I felt that our ideas about African literature needed to be more diverse....
 We don’t think of African literature in terms of genre fiction.
 Yet, genre fiction is the mainstay of many publishing houses all over the world."